 PK also casts their grills with ash holes for easier ash removal (yes, I also giggled like an 8-year-old when I read that).

-While users like this design better than the Original, the time it takes to clear out used charcoal and wood chips can be significantly reduced by using the PK Grills Heavy Duty Charcoal Basket.
+While users like this design better than that of the Original, the time it takes to clear out used charcoal and wood chips can be significantly reduced by using the PK Grills Heavy Duty Charcoal Basket.

 PK Grills Heavy Duty Charcoal Basket, available on Amazon